Directives

 @after recipe command | Targeted post-hook — runs after a specific recipe only |

-@on_error command | Error hook — runs if any recipe fails |
+@on_error command | Global error hook — runs if any recipe fails.
+For recipe-specific error hooks, use @on_error inside the recipe body. |

 Recipe Modifiers